thruthesky/fireflutter/README.md

 Note that you may use it with or without the feed service.
 See the `Feed Service` for the details on how to follow to see the posts of the users that you are following.
 But you can use it without the feed system.

+# Settings

+User settings are saved under `/settings/{uid}/...` in RTDB and it is open to public for read only.
+The login user can write his settings but others can only read.
+So, don't save private information in settings.

+Settings are managed by `SettingService`.
+It provides two handy function `setSetting('path/to/setting', { ... data ... })`, `getSetting('path/to/setting')`.

+There is also a helper widget to live update on a setting.

+`Setting(uid?: uid, path: 'path/to/setting', build: (data) => ... )` rebuild its child widget whenever there is update on the ndoe.